ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 The dictionary is completely stored in memory in the form of a hash table.
 The dictionary can contain any number of elements with any identifiers In practice, the number of keys can reach tens of millions of items.

+The hash table will be preallocated (this will make dictionary load faster), if the is approx number of total rows is known, this is supported only if the source is `clickhouse` without any `<where>` (since in case of `<where>` you can filter out too much rows and the dictionary will allocate too much memory, that will not be used eventually).

 All types of sources are supported.
 When updating, data (from a file or from a table) is read in its entirety.

 Configuration example: